Metamorphosis (TV series)

-Metamorphosis (破茧而出 "Breaking Out Of The Shell" in Chinese) is a Singaporean Chinese action thriller drama which is being telecast on Singapore's free-to-air channel, MediaCorp TV Channel 8.
+Metamorphosis (破茧而出 "Breaking Out Of The Shell" in Chinese) is a Singaporean Chinese police procedural drama which is being telecast on Singapore's free-to-air channel, MediaCorp TV Channel 8.
 It made its debut on 18 September 2007, screening at 9 PM every night on weekdays.
 The serial consists of 20 episodes.

 In the last few episodes, the serial recorded a viewership rate of over 1 million and was awarded the "Best Drama Series Award" in the Star Awards 2007.
 Yvonne Lim also received the "Best Actress Award" in the same event.